-My passion is growing financial advisory businesses.
-My career in sales began at a leading consumer products company.
-Later, at the age of 30, I was Subsidiary President of an oilfield services company where revenues grew 500% in 4 years.
-From there, I spent over 30 years as a financial services professional applying my skills of business development, sales, and marketing to the businesses I led while helping individual advisers raise the bar.
-I began as a Financial Consultant at Merrill Lynch, and subsequently became a Branch Manager, Complex Manager, and Sr. VP.
-During this time, I achieved proven results with significant top and bottom line improvement while supervising a cumulative $7.25 billion of client investment assets.
+Carl’s passion is growing financial advisory businesses.
+His career in sales began at a leading consumer products company.
+Later, at the age of 30, he was Subsidiary President of an oilfield services company where revenues grew 500% in 4 years.
+From there, he spent over 30 years as a financial services professional applying his skills of business development, sales, and marketing to the businesses he led while helping individual advisers raise the bar.
+Carl began as a Financial Consultant at Merrill Lynch, and subsequently became a Branch Manager, Complex Manager, and Sr. VP.
+During this time, he achieved proven results with significant top and bottom line improvement while supervising a cumulative $7.25 billion of client investment assets.

-At later firms, I served in the role of District Manager for multiple offices in several states.
-I was named to the Branch Manager Advisory Council at Prudential Securities, received the Branch Excellence award and Branch Manager of the Year-Finalist awards at Legg Mason, and was voted by my peers as Co-Chair of the Branch Manager Advisory Council at Legg Mason.
-Also during this timeframe, I served as a FINRA arbitrator.
-In 2006, I completed the Securities Industry Institute’s 3-year course at the Wharton School and in 2007, was nominated to “100 Leading Branch Managers Nationwide” by On Wall Street Magazine.
+At later firms, Carl served in the role of District Manager for multiple offices in several states.
+He was named to the Branch Manager Advisory Council at Prudential Securities, received the Branch Excellence award and Branch Manager of the Year-Finalist awards at Legg Mason, and was voted by his peers as Co-Chair of the Branch Manager Advisory Council at Legg Mason.
+Also during this timeframe, Carl served as a FINRA arbitrator.
+In 2006, he completed the Securities Industry Institute’s 3-year course at the Wharton School and in 2007, was nominated to “100 Leading Branch Managers Nationwide” by On Wall Street Magazine.

-Since leaving the Securities Industry in 2008, I founded an RIA, Ascent Advisors LLC, merged it into an insurance practice that I purchased, and sold both in 2012.
-Following that, I worked for 2.5 years as an independent consultant with a large multi-state RIA and helped them with business planning, talent recruitment, and acquisitions.
+Since leaving the Securities Industry in 2008, Carl founded an RIA, Ascent Advisors LLC, merged it into an insurance practice that he purchased, and sold both in 2012.
+Following that, he worked for 2.5 years as an independent consultant with a large multi-state RIA and helped them with business planning, talent recruitment, and acquisitions.

-I hold a bachelor’s degree from the University of Pittsburgh, which I attended on a Track scholarship.
-I also earned a Master of Business Administration degree from Rensselaer Polytechnic Institute.
-In September 2013, I was honored to be named a Pitt Varsity Letterman of Distinction (Hall of Fame).
+Carl holds a bachelor’s degree from the University of Pittsburgh, which he attended on a Track scholarship.
+He also earned a Master of Business Administration degree from Rensselaer Polytechnic Institute.
+In September 2013, he was honored to be named a Pitt Varsity Letterman of Distinction (Hall of Fame).

-I love to read, especially historical pieces.
-I am fascinated by humans overcoming all odds.
-I am delighted at shown compassion and affection; awed by grace, steely determination, and the will to live and exceed.
-Favorite movie in last 5 years is “Unbroken.”
-The physical activity I most enjoy is golf; it is hard to accept the game of golf as never mastered but just played.
-Golf breaks the rule about 10,000 hours, because even after that effort, the best pro will still put a shot in the water.
-I am not that good.
-Someone told me once I should have stuck to tennis.
+Carl loves to read, especially historical pieces.
+He is fascinated by humans overcoming all odds.
+He is delighted at shown compassion and affection; awed by grace, steely determination, and the will to live and exceed.
+His favorite movie in the last 5 years is “Unbroken.”
+The physical activity Carl most enjoys is golf, although hard to master.
+Golf breaks the rule about 10,000 hours because even after that effort, the best pro will still put a shot in the water.